Introdução à programação

 of a cellular automaton.

-Based on Jeremy Douglass' Processing code & Villares Processing Python mode code
+Based on Jeremy Douglass' Processing code & Villares' Processing Python mode code

-https://rosettacode.org/wiki/Conway%27s_Game_of_Life#Processing_Python_mode
+at https://rosettacode.org/wiki/Conway%27s_Game_of_Life#Processing_Python_mode

 """